 All neighbouring properties and structures have been modelled and included in this assessment.

 SITE

-The proposed site is located in a predominantly residential area.
-Daylight studies were undertaken to ensure all habitable rooms will provide good natural light levels for its future occupants.
+The proposed development is situated within a predominantly residential and commercial area.
+Daylight studies have been conducted to ensure that all proposed hotel guest rooms will achieve suitable natural light levels, providing a comfortable environment for future occupants.